citation-style-language/documentation/variants/citeproc-js-csl.rst

 compared with the value of the ``jurisdiction`` variable on the item being processed.
 If the values match, the test returns true, otherwise false.

-The lack of a Zotero field for ``jurisdiction`` can be overcome in the short term only in the multilingual client, using a workaround that is not permitted in the official Zotero release.
-To set a value of ``ru`` on the CSL ``jurisdiction`` variable in the multilingual client, enter the following in the **Extra** field of the item:

-   {:jurisdiction: ru}

-The field value will be extracted by the processor and set on the item.
-If the style uses the **Extra** field for other purposes (which is generally something to avoid), the braces and their content will be removed before the field content is rendered.

 ========================
 ``locale`` |(extension)|